-Tyre width is measured in millimetres (mm) and for the vast majority of car tyres always ends with the number 5.
+Tyre width is measured in millimetres (mm) and for the vast majority of car tyres always ends with the number ‘5’.

+Why is this important?
 Tyre width is important as it can affect both your car’s performance and how economical it is with fuel.
 The amount of rubber that is in contact with the road (called the contact patch) impacts your tyres grip and rolling resistance.
 The larger the contact patch, the greater the grip but the higher the rolling resistance, resulting in lower fuel economy.

-Speed index is a letter which relates to the table on the left.
+Speed index is a letter(s) which relates to the table on the left.
 It represents the maximum speed that your tyre can safely run for a maximum of 10 minutes while supporting the maximum weight indicated by its load index.
 Every vehicle has a minimum required speed index as required by the manufacturer.